 On August 29th, 2019, President Donald Trump reestablished the United States Space Command, a potential precursor to the creation of a United States Space Force.
 While details remain scarce regarding its associated policies, this hypothetical space warfare service branch would coordinate the military’s role in what the President has deemed “the next war-fighting domain.”
-But the public and policymakers should be cautious about how far “warfighting” and weaponization extends into space.
+But the public and policymakers should be cautious about how far “warfighting” and weaponization extend into space.
 Although the concept of a Space Force has been the subject of ridicule, potential missteps in this arena by the United States or its allies could unnecessarily precipitate an arms race and renew global conflict.

 While debate remains around the exact nature and timing of outer space-related threats, advocates for Space Force cite concerns surrounding American reliance on satellite technology.
 Military satellites serve a vital role in reconnaissance, early warning systems, communications, and, perhaps most crucially, navigation.
 The U.S. Navy and Air Force rely heavily on the latter on everything from guiding aircraft carriers to fighter jets.
 As such, the initial focus for the proposed Space Force would be training and equipping US personnel to counter anti-satellite technology.
 There is speculation that rival states, such as Russia and China, could use this new weaponry to disrupt infrastructure and gain an advantage in contested regions, particularly the Arabian Sea and the South China Sea.
 But finding ways to defend against anti-satellite technology raises questions about deploying weapons in outer space.